4xx

 Validation errors

+Many frameworks offer built-in validation for incoming requests, or are compatible with third-party validation libraries.
 Apitally detects commonly used libraries and automatically captures validation error details.
 This can help you refine validation rules or reveal issues on the consumer side.
+This is currently supported for the following frameworks:- FastAPI (using pydantic)

 - Django Ninja (using pydantic)